ferviddigital/healthrecord/README.md

 Record, track, and visualize your personal health data.

 ## About
-HealthRecord allows individuals to record, track and visualize vital measurements related to their personal health across their devices.
+HealthRecord allows individuals to record, track and visualize vital measurements and notes related to their personal health across their devices.
 HealthRecord data is stored in the browser for basic privacy using CRDT ([Conflict-free Replicated Data Type](https://crdt.tech/)) architecture and synced with other devices using WebRTC.
 HealthRecord also supports tracking multiple people in one HealthRecord.
 HealthRecord aims to be [local-first software](https://www.inkandswitch.com/local-first/).

 See a deployment at [healthrecord.pages.dev](https://healthrecord.pages.dev/)